Ann Winsborn

 The song "Everything I Do" placed on several dance lists in Europe, and so did her second single "Be The One".
 In Poland, her third single "Je n'ai pas compris" was one of the most played song of the year in 2004, and her debut album went gold there as well.

 Winsborn sings in both English and French.
 For example, she sings partly in French in the song "Je n'ai pas compris" and partly in French in her second album.
-Winsborn also recorded the song "Kärlekens makt" (meaning "The Power of Love") in Swedish in 2012.
+Winsborn also recorded the song "Kärlekens makt" in Swedish in 2012.

-After eight years from her latest single, and fifteen years from her latest studio album "Pink Collar Crime", Ann Winsborn came back with a new single "Solen Dansar i Ditt Har" which was released 9 may 2020.
+After eight years from her latest single, and fifteen years from her latest studio album "Pink Collar Crime", Ann Winsborn came back with a new single "Solen dansar i ditt hår" which was released 9 May 2020.